Useful Information for applicants

 Disclosure and Barring Service (DBS) Checks

 You are required to reside within a 50 mile radius of the University.
-Exceptionally and by written agreement from the Director of Human Resources the University may permit this radius to be extended provided that it is satisfied that good travel networks exist and that you are contactable at all appropriate times.
+The University may permit this radius to be extended in exceptional circumstances and with written agreement from the Human Resources Director.
+This is on the condition that the University is satisfied good travel networks exist and that you are contactable at all appropriate times.

 Benefits of working at the University